 Since the perception of beauty has developed over the years, such as looking healthy, personal hygiene, building confidence and self- esteem, the “clean” to “conscious” movement in beauty will be reinforced.

 The Second Wave Scenario

 There are many concerns and predictions about the second wave of coronavirus coming back later this year.
-All brands must prepare to offer more of these digital services, products and channels, to be able to reach and maintain the online customers worldwide.
+All brands must prepare to offer more of these digital services, products, and channels, to be able to reach and maintain online customers worldwide.
 New AI/AR experiences will become the norm.